BigThonkers/LaTeX-Mitschriebe-Semester-4/README.md

 ## Contributing

-Please read [cuntributing](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on the process for submitting pull requests to this project.
+Please read [cuntributing](https://github.com/BigThonkers/LaTeX-Mitschriebe-Semester-4/wiki/Contributing) for details on the process for submitting pull requests to this project.

 ## Authors

 * **Markus Österle**

 * **Damian anzenstiel**

 **Become an author yourself by creating pull requests!**

-Learn how in our [contributing](https://github.com/your/project/wikilink) guide.
+Learn how to, in our [contributing](https://github.com/BigThonkers/LaTeX-Mitschriebe-Semester-4/wiki/Contributing) guide.

 ## Acknowledgments